 Agile Isn't Really Good for All Projects

 When someone says "Agile isn't good for all projects," they are not attacking me, nor agile.
 They are simply sharing their view of the term agile.
-They are sharing how their brain views the term.
-This is a function of all of their unique and individual life experiences.
-It is always a very different view than mine.
+This is a function of their unique life experiences.
 Their comment can become a delightful opportunity to see the world through their eyes.

-I heard examples of dozens of different types of projects people think would not be a good choice for agile: embedded controllers, Mars landers, giant enterprise-wide data ports, scientific instruments, etc. It is fun to hear about their projects, their concerns, and their very legitimate desires about how they wish to work.
+I've heard examples of dozens of different types of projects people think would not be a good choice for agile: embedded controllers, Mars landers, giant enterprise-wide data ports, scientific instruments, etc. It is fun to hear about their projects, their concerns, and their personal insights on process and work.

-When you hear some say, “You know agile really isn’t good for all projects,” let that start, not stop, the conversation.
+When you hear, “You know agile really isn’t good for all projects,” let that start, not stop, the conversation.

 “Take input from reality and respond to it.” –Kent Beck's definition of Agile.
 I like Kent's definition.